What Is a Fleet Manager? Responsibilities, and the Role Software Plays in Fleet Management in 2021

 High driver turnover is a major challenge for commercial fleets, with an average rate of 96% in Q3 2019 according to American Trucker.

-To keep them around, any fleet manager worth their salt must balance workloads, maximize driver utilization, and keep overtime to a minimum.
+To keep them around, any successful fleet manager must balance workloads, maximize driver utilization, and keep overtime to a minimum.

 Minimizing vehicle downtime with preventive maintenance and repairs